Fishing ReportMoon Lake - 2/21/2018 9:58:04 AM

-There are lots of catfish in Moon Lake!
-Try tightlining on the bottom with nightcrawlers or other catfish baits, or try fishing trotlines along the shallow flats in the northern arm of the lake.
-Floating some jugs may be a productive and fun way to catch some catfish as well this time of year.
+For catfish, try tightlining on the bottom with nightcrawlers, cut bait, or other catfish baits, or try fishing trotlines along the shallow flats in the northern arm of the lake or around the island.

 For a Depth Map of Moon Lake click on the following link: Moon Lake Depth Map.